top of page

 Bio/ Reviews

-Point Park University and immediately joined the Actors' Equity Association.
+John graduated with a BFA in Musical Theatre from Point Park University and immediately joined the Actors' Equity Association.
 Since then, his work has been seen onstage across the nation, and internationally, at many of the world's most prestigious theatres.

 Here is what the CRITICS say about John: